 Library cards are free to all Ohio residents.
 Cards are also free through library consortium membership to Kentucky residents of Boone, Campbell and Kenton Counties.
 The card enables system-wide borrowing privileges, access to the Library's electronic resources and serves as a debit card for copiers and printing.
-As of the end of 2021 we had over 450,500 cardholders.
+As of the end of 2022 we had nearly 421,000 cardholders.